 In this post I share a quick clip of the Baltimore Oriole Singing in My Garden.
 You will find the video here and information on how to welcome them to your home garden.

-Listen to the Oriole as he enjoys my kitchen patio garden in NW Ohio.
+In this video you can listen to the Oriole as he sings in my kitchen patio here in NW Ohio.

 I want to thank you for stopping by my website and I hope you will please consider leaving a comment so we can connect.